 This may well turn out to be the longest, most exhausting post I have ever written, and for my own mental health, I believe it is long overdue; I have desperately wanted to purge my consciousness of this enormously draining emotional saga for months.
 It’s been an almost constant lump in my throat since last October, but out of respect for someone else’s privacy, I have abjured my usual habit of therapeutically writing down my problems to get them out of my head, and have uncharacteristically kept quiet about an extremely distressing situation that has been plaguing me.

 Now, this in itself wasn’t so surprising.
 My FriendAsWas has been single for most of the three decades I have known her, never really managing a stable relationship – being highly intelligent, somewhat socially unusual and having a tendency to find overbearing and horribly arrogant men attractive, tends to do that to you.
 And over the years, she had many times spoken of her advancing age, dwindling fertility options and eventual desire to have children.
 My response to this was always the same ‘Well, if it ever comes to it, Mr K would help you out, and as you can see, he makes excellent progeny’ *waves hand at the Small Child as an exemplar.
 It was always said in jest to lighten the mood, but we both silently acknowledged that it was a rock solid offer should that day ever come.
-Such was my deep trust and faith in my FriendAsWas, we would have done anything to help her if she found herself racing against the biological clock.
+Such was my deep trust and faith in my FriendAsWas, we would have helped her if she found herself racing against the biological clock.

 So we entered into discussions on how this was to be achieved.
-We did some research on what informal donations of this nature usually involve, we outlined expectations and talked over what best case scenarios looked like, made sure we were all clear about our obligations and preferences were to ensure we were all on the same page.
-We spoke about how much involvement we would have with the child, and what sort of relationship my friend was ideally hoping to forge between her child and the biological father.
+We did some research on what informal donations of this nature usually involve, we outlined expectations and talked over what best case scenarios looked like, made sure we were all clear about our obligations and preferences were, to ensure we were all on the same page.
+We spoke about how much involvement we would have with the child, and what sort of relationship my friend was ideally hoping to forge between her child and its biological father.
 We discussed potential pitfalls, whether termination was morally objectionable should a severe abnormality be diagnosed, and what would occur in the event of her unexpected death.
 We covered a lot of bases.

 “i would list some talking points as follows….